A Guide to Interactions Between Cats and Humans

 Adult cats who were born outdoors and never spent any time around people will never be socialized.
 They are feral and will flee when you see them—if you see them at all.
 Cats who were born outdoors and only start spending time around people in adulthood may get used to a caregiver who regularly feeds them, but they won’t be comfortable living indoors.

-However, you can socialize feral kittens if you work with them before they hit four months of age.
-These kittens will be unsocialized at first but, with enough time and handling (if you have the resources to do so), they can become socialized cats who live indoors.
+However, you can socialize feral kittens if you work with them before they hit 4 months of age.
+These kittens will be unsocialized at first but, with enough time and handling (if you have the resources to do so), they can become socialized cats who can live indoors and be adopted.

 Factor Three: Positive, Neutral, or Negative Interaction

 To become socialized, a cat must have positive interactions with people.
 Meanwhile, negative interactions will damage a cat’s trust in people and her degree of socialization.
 Neutral interactions will not make a cat your best friend, but they do no harm either.

 These interactions are the key to a socialized cat.
 Cats must associate human contact with comfort, food, fun, and safety in order to enjoy the company of people and feel at home indoors.

 - Handling, petting, and gentle talking